 Networking and tapping into the resource opportunities of Silicon Valley

 Investor Showcase (August):

 At the end of the in-residence, the Investor Showcase offers an opportunity to present to potential investors, donors, advisors, board members, and mentors.
 Your 6-minute presentations will be simulcast to a global audience.
 After your presentations, you will hold private one-on-one meetings with interested investors set up by the GSBI.
 See last year’s introduction to the Investor Showcase and all the pitches here.

 Implementation (September - December):

-Social entrepreneur and their mentors will continue to meet regularly during this time period to further develop and implement the strategic initiatives and tactical steps.
-The Miller Center is available for consultations on issues as they arise, including support in closing financing deals.
+Through the end of the year, you and your mentors will continue to work together to implement your plan.
+The Miller Center is available for further consultations, including support in closing financing deals.

-The program will end with a Gratitude Ceremony webinar in December.
-This event will celebrate the achievements of the cohort and provide an opportunity to reflect on the various milestones throughout the year.
+The program will end with a Gratitude Ceremony in December to celebrate your achievements throughout the year.

 Who Should Apply: